DigiChanges/node-experience/README.md

 > **Tip** I know it may sound repetitive, but it is not a framework.
 NExp is a set of tools or libraries working together through a common structure.
 All structural code within this project is not fixed and can be changed freely.

+### Supabase integration

+In the infrastructure folder there is a file called `supabase_permissions.sql` this file is used to manage permissions with these tables.

+* roles
+* permissions
+* users_has_roles
+* roles_has_permissions

+And a function call `get_authorization`.

 ## Advantages

-The advantages of using this boilerplate is to save time thinking about certain basic structures common to any project to make an API without having to get everything from scratch.
+The advantages of using this boilerplate are to save time thinking about certain basic structures common to any project to make an API without having to get everything from scratch.

 As it is only a boilerplate, you have the freedom to structure the code whatever you want.